Act to Ensure Protection of Conscience in Health Care

 d) occupational or professional qualification or certification.

-class of persons to participate in a designated service, intimidates or attempts to intimidate or influence that person or class of persons by threats or suggestions that failure or refusal to participate in a designated service may adversely affect
+class of persons to participate in a contested service, intimidates or attempts to intimidate or influence that person or class of persons by threats or suggestions that failure or refusal to participate in a contested service may adversely affect

 a) employment, contracts,